 We all know how important it is for children to eat well and establish healthy eating patterns early in life.
 But cooking up a wholesome dinner at the end of a long working day will not be every parent’s idea of fun.
 Then it’s reassuring to know that your child has eaten a tasty and nutritious warm lunch and/or dinner at Oya’s Childcare.
-If you need to make an early start, we’ll provide a good breakfast as well.
-Oya’s unique service package also includes the option to pick up a freshly cooked evening meal for the family when you collect your child.
+Oya’s unique service package also includes the option to pick up a freshly cooked evening meal for yourself when you collect your child.

 As you’d expect, Oya’s approach to your child’s nutrition is based on best practices and the highest quality standards.
 Our meals are prepared using fresh, natural ingredients—lots of fruit, vegetables and grains, along with appropriate servings of fish, lean meat and (reduced fat) dairy products.
 We follow the recommendations of the Voedingscentrum (Dutch dietary advice center) for a balanced and varied diet, age-related portion sizes and safe food handling.